 - Society for Applied Philosophy

-I am the Programme Director for the BA and MA in Biomedical and Healthcare Ethics and the MA in Applied and Professional Ethics at the IDEA Centre.
+I am the Programme Director for the Online MA in Biomedical and Healthcare Ethics and the MA in Applied and Professional Ethics at the IDEA Centre.

 As well as teaching on these courses, I also teach ethics sessions in other schools across the university and I’m the module leader for a Level 2 discovery module: IDEA2001 – Love: Ethical, Social, and Political Issues.